 Section 10.
 Effective Date

 01. This Policy is effective beginning with the date of this memorandum and will remain in effect until it is amended, superseded by a Departmental Administrative Order, or revoked.

+APPENDIX F: NOAA Policy on Government-to-Government Consultations with Federally Recognized Indian Tribes and Alaska Native Corporations

+NOAA FORM 58-5 (4-04)